 Extraction of the logical file system where a physical data extraction is not yet possible.
 This does not include the recovery of unallocated space but in some cases enables the extraction of deleted files.

 Deleted database records such as call log entries, contacts, messages (MMS/SMS) etc. can in some cases be extracted following a file system, physical or hardware extraction process.

 A bit-by-bit copy (clone) is made of the flash memory (including unallocated space) bypassing the operating system by accessing the internal flash memory directly.
 It is in some cases possible to bypass user locks or passcodes as well as enabling the acquisition of intact (unaltered) hidden or deleted data.

 Unallocated space may contain deleted data like SMS records, call logs, phonebook entries, media files such as photos and videos, deleted passwords, installed applications, geotags, location information, GPS fixes, emails, chats etc.

-This is an advanced process of extracting a physically damaged (e.g. broken, faulty, dead, water damaged etc.) mobile device.
-The process could include taking the device apart and removing the memory and other chips to extract data.
-It is typically a complex and time-consuming process with a low success rate taking on average 3-8 weeks.
+This is an advanced process of extracting data from a physically damaged (e.g. broken, faulty, dead, water damaged etc.) mobile device.
+The process could include taking the device apart and removing the memory and other chips using techniques like JTAG and chip-off.
+It is typically a complex and time-consuming process taking 2-8 weeks on average.